ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 Open the input file for CO2 stored in `01_carbon_dioxide/CO2.in`.

-As we can see, we have told the DFT code to look in a directory called `pseudo`.
-If we do `ls ..` we should see that directory.
+As we can see, we have told the DFT code to look in the directory `../../pseudo`.
+If we do `ls ../..` we should see that directory.
+If not, follow the tutorial to copy over the pseudopotential files from [Lab 2](../lab02/readme.md).

 The header of pseudopotential files contain valuable information about how the pseudopotential was generated, such as what states are included, and what approximations are used for exchange and correlation.